Lake Stevens, Washington: History

 The development of resorts around Lake Stevens also caused water quality to deteriorate, necessitating the creation of a voluntary drainage district in 1932 to manage runoff and pollution.
 It was replaced in 1963 by an independent sewer district, which mandated vegetation buffers for homes and later installed a large aeration system to slow the growth of algae in the lake.
 Frontier Village opened in 1960 and later expanded as State Route 9 and State Route 204 were improved through the area.
 A new highway bypassing downtown, State Route 92, opened at the end of the decade.
 The area around Frontier Village was developed into a suburban commuter town in the 1970s and 1980s with the construction of several residential subdivisions.
 Hewlett-Packard won approval from the county government to build a 125 acre manufacturing plant northwest of Lake Stevens in 1983, despite opposition from local residents looking to preserve the area's rural character.

 By the late 1990s, the city had over 5,700 residents and was among the fastest-growing cities in the state.
 The unincorporated areas to the west of the lake also grew to over 20,000 people, adding multi-family housing to its existing inventory of single-family neighborhoods, and rejected an attempt to build a second shopping center and commercial complex on Cavalero Hill.
 Lake Stevens unsuccessfully attempted to annex the western neighborhoods in 1993, but adopted plans to create "one community around the lake" and revitalize its downtown.
 The first major annexations were completed in 2006, adding 1,563 acre around Frontier Village and the north end of the lake.
 From 2000 to 2010, the city quadrupled in population to nearly 30,000 people and added 5 sqmi.
 The largest annexation, consisting of 9 sqmi in the southwest corner of the Lake Stevens urban growth area, was completed in December 2009 and added more than 10,000 residents.
 Further annexations of areas to the southeast of the lake are planned to complete the full encirclement of Lake Stevens.

 The city government adopted plans in 2018 to redevelop downtown Lake Stevens with denser housing and commercial use, including mixed-use buildings and walkable streets.
 The former city hall in downtown was demolished in 2017 as part of an expansion for North Cove Park, with city services temporarily relocated at an adjacent building until a permanent replacement is built.
-The police station was relocated to an abandoned fire station and will open a new headquarters building on Chapel Hill in the 2020s.
+The redeveloped North Cove Park is anchored by The Mill, an events space owned and operated by the city government, and also includes a playground and observation deck.
+The Lake Stevens police station was relocated to an abandoned fire station and plans to open a new headquarters building on Chapel Hill.
 An earlier plan to combine city services, the police station, and a new library at a civic campus on Chapel Hill fell through after the failure of a library bond measure.
 The 3 acre property had been acquired in 2016 and is planned to be rezoned for commercial use.